-At the moment, Coca-Cola energy is only available in Hungary and Spain.
-There aren't any plans to expand beyond Europe until at least 2020.
+At the moment, Coca-Cola energy is available in Europe and Australia.

-If you really want to try Coca-Cola energy for yourself, your best bet is to travel to Spain or Hungary and get some there.
+If you really want to try Coca-Cola energy for yourself, your best bet is to travel to a country where it's already availble.

 Or you could ask a European friend to get some for you, which is what I did.